 - Mobile Crisis Response is available 24/7, nights, holidays, and weekends.
 Individuals do not have to have an official mental health diagnosis to receive Mobile Crisis services.
 Anyone who is concerned about an individual who is experiencing a mental health crisis can request assistance from the Mobile Crisis Response Team.

 - If an individual is an immediate danger to themselves or others the Mobile Crisis Team will utilize partnerships with law enforcement officers who are specially trained in crisis intervention.
 The law enforcement officers will assist with de-escalation and help transport the individual experiencing the psychiatric crisis to a crisis stabilization unit.

 - For crisis services in other regions of Misssissippi, see services by region here: http://www.dmh.ms.gov/service-options/community-mh-centers/

 - City-run warmline staffed with licensed clinical social workers who will assess the mental health concerns of citizens and connect callers to mental health providers.

 - 7 a.m. – 7 p.m., Monday – Friday

 Please note, people answering these calls may be mandatory reporters, and required to make a report to CPS or law enforcement in certain situations.
 Learn about local mandatory reporter laws here.

 Please consider using these alternatives to calling the Jackson Police Department or 911 when faced with a situation that calls for de-escalation and/or intervention.
-We can abolish the police by not calling the police.

 We have tried to indicate where police or law enforcement may work with the alternative resources listed; please let us know if you have any concerns about these resources.